- About the Program

 The agency or organization benefits from the internship program by acquiring an “extra” staff member.
 Interns increase productivity while reducing down-time and recruiting costs.
 Interns can provide assistance with special projects and free up staff for other work, helping an organization to stay on target with projects and deadlines.
 Interns bring diversity to the workplace.
 Student interns enhance public relations image and raise an organization's profile on campus and in the community.
 Interns can bring a different perspective to the work environment.
 In some cases, employers use internship experiences as a screening tool to assess the skills and abilities of prospective employees.

-Public Health and Health Adminstration majors are preparing for professions in school and community health, health administration, and as first responders.
+Public Health and Health Administration majors are preparing for professions in school and community health, health administration, and as first responders.

-The curriculum incorporates the competencies and sub-competencies highlighted in the Seven Areas of Responsibility of Health Educators Specialists
+The curriculum incorporates the competencies and sub-competencies highlighted in the Eight Areas of Responsibility of Health Educators Specialists

 Students are being trained to do needs assessments, to plan, implement, evaluate and manage health education programs, to serve as health education resource persons, and to communicate and advocate for health and health education.